rboylson/workout-generator/README.md

 ## About

 I've always found it hard to decide what exercises to do during a workout, so I created an app that generates a random workout based on parameters you input.
 Core day?
 Generate a random list of exercises and/or stretches targeting your core.

-You can add, update, or delete workouts in the Settings area.
+You can add, update, or delete workouts in the settings area.

 ## Setup